michielp1807/FoobarSongrequestTwitchBot/README.md

   b.
 If it’s not adding any song at all please first try to restart the bot, if it still doesn’t work ask for help

-If you have any other problems please
+If you have any other problems please make an issue at: https://github.com/MichielP1807/FoobarSongrequestTwitchBot/issues/new Or tweet me @MichielP1807